mne-tools/mne-python/doc/development/governance.rst

 Meetings
 ^^^^^^^^

-Maintainer meetings
+Maintainer Meetings
 -------------------

 The Maintainer Team can decide if there should be maintainer meetings or not.
 These could be either discussion meetings or social meetings to keep in touch with each other (or something completely different!).
 Frequency and time could vary.

-Steering Council meetings
+Steering Council Meetings
 -------------------------

 The Steering Council will have mandatory meetings every two weeks to discuss project management and funding.
 The Steering Council may decide to change meeting time or frequency at their discretion.

-All-hands meetings
+All-hands Meetings
 ------------------

 At least once a year, all maintainers and Steering Council members should come together